reymon359/how-to-live/advices/Respect others opinion/index.md

 ---
 name: 'Respect others opinion'
-Categories: ['Respect', 'Open-mindedness', 'Listening']
+Categories: ['Respect', 'Open-mindedness', 'Listening', 'Empathy']
 ---
 # Respect others opinion

-Nobody thinks as you do.
-We all live in different cultures, social situations, experiences, etc.
+You should respect other people's opinions, even if you don't agree with them.

-You have to respect other people's opinions about something, even if you don't agree with it.
+Nobody will agree with you about everything.
+We all live in different cultures with different situations.

-Be open-minded to what other people think about things.
-Listen and pay attention to understand them.
-Try to learn from it and grow.
+Be open-minded when finding other people's opinions.
+Pay attention to understand them.
 Be emphatic when listening to them.

-When you have different opinions about an issue, look for a win-win.
-Try to reach an agreement for both, and if not possible, remember to keep respecting their opinion.
+When there are different opinions about an issue, look for a win-win.
+Try to reach an agreement.
+If it is not possible, agree to disagree and keep respecting their opinion.

 ## Quotes